 STEP 5.
 When you stop the recording, the recorded video will be saved in MP4.
 To access the recorded video, click the button on the top right corner to view the recording history, where you can see and share all recorded screen videos and screenshots.

 QuickTime screen recordings are saved as .mov video files.
 Given the fact that MOV uses lossless compression, video stream encoded in MOV container is usually larger in size than in many other multimedia formats.
-So by converting recorded MOV files to MP4, you can significantly reduce the file size by using FonePaw Video Converter Ultimate is capable to handle both the compression or conversion job.
+So you can choose to convert the recorded MOV files to MP4 or compress the QuickTime video to reduce the file size by using FonePaw Video Converter Ultimate is capable to handle both the compression or conversion job.